Chicken Molting

 It’s not just a cosmetic issue; this feather loss can make chickens more sensitive to the weather and their environment, requiring extra care from us.

-The physical signs of moulting in chickens are often unmistakable and can provide clear indicators that the moulting process has begun.
+The physical signs of molting in chickens are often unmistakable and can provide clear indicators that the molting process has begun.

-Initially, you might notice an increase in feather loss, with feathers scattered around the coop and run, a natural first sign that moulting is underway.
+Initially, you might notice an increase in feather loss, with feathers scattered around the coop and run, a natural first sign that molting is underway.

 As the process progresses, chickens may exhibit patchy areas where feathers have been lost, leading to a somewhat ragged and unkempt appearance.